WebOfTrustInfo/rwot3-sf/topics-and-advance-readings/identity-forking-and-federated-reputation.md

 Attestation with identity forking
 ---------------------------------

-For Bob to confer an attestation upon Alice that she can present separately from her other credentials,
+For Bob to confer an attestation upon Alice that she can present separately from her other attestations,

 1. Alice generates an additional keypair, called Carol.